holly-cummins/simple-quarkus-demo/README.md

 ## Live coding

 1. Can we make it more exciting?
-Add a queryparam in `GreetingResource`
+Add a queryparam in `GreetingResource` (a `query` live template is useful for this)

 ```
 public String hello(@QueryParam("name") String name) {